brunorijsman/qiskit-cheat-sheet/README.md

-# qiskit-cheat-sheet
+# Qiskit Cheat Sheet

-A cheat sheet (or crib sheet if you prefer) for IBM's open source quantum computing SDK "Qiskit"
+A set of notes for Qiskit: IBM's open source quantum computing SDK in the form of a Jupyter notebook.